NetChris/workflows/README.md

 Note the `permissions` requirement.

+### .NET SDK version

+To upgrade the .NET SDK version to use for `dotnet` commands, look to the "Setup dotnet" step in `push-dotnet-build-test-pack-push-default.yml` and upgrade accordingly.

 ## `pre-release-nuget-org.yml`

 This workflow leverages `dotnet-build-test-pack-push-default.yml` and allows a simple configuration for **pre-release** actions, with packages being pushed to NuGet.org: